positroncascade/PyAero/docs/ui_GUI.rst

 Toolbar
 -------

-The toolbar in `PyAero <index.html>`_ (see also:ref:`figure_main_screen`) allows fast access to actions which are otherwise triggered by menus.
+The toolbar in `PyAero <index.html>`_ (see also :ref:`figure_main_screen`) allows fast access to actions which are otherwise triggered by menus.
 Each of the toolbar buttons launch a specific action.
 The toolbar can be customized by editing the file :file:`$PYAEROPATH/data/PToolBar.xml`.

 .. figure::  images/toolbar_animated.gif
    :align:   center